webiny/Framework/src/Webiny/Component/Router/README.md

 ## Usage

-Defining a route is rather an easy process, you set a route name and underneath you define the path and the callback.
+Defining a route is a rather easy process, you set a route name and underneath you define the path and the callback.
 Here is an example:

 ```yaml